The embedding property for sorted profinite groups: Introduction

-For a profinite group $G$, let $\IM(G)$ be the set of isomorphism classes of finite quotients of $G$.
-We say that $G$ has the embedding property if for $A,B\in \IM(G)$, and for every epimorphisms $\Pi:A\rightarrow B$ and $\varphi:G\rightarrow B$, there is an epmorphism $\psi:G\rightarrow A$ such that $\Pi\circ\psi=\varphi$.
 In field arithmetic and model theory of fields, the embedding property for profinite groups appears surprisingly.
 Let $k^{ab}$ and $k^{sol}$ be the maximal abelian extension and the maximal solvable extension of a number field $k$ respectively.
 In \cite{Iwa}, Iwasawa showed that the Galois group $G(k^{sol}/k^{ab})$ has the embedding property.
-A Frobenius field is a PAC field whose absolute Galois group has the embedding property.
-Over all Frobenius fields containing a common subfield $K$ with absolute Galois groups $G$ having the same $\IM(G)$, Fried, Haran, and Jarden in \cite{FHJ} developed the theory of Galois stratification of $K$-constructible sets and proved an elimination of quantifiers of Galois formula through Galois stratification.
+A {\it Frobenius field} is a PAC field whose absolute Galois group has the embedding property.
+Over all Frobenius fields whose absolute Galois groups have the same set of isomorphism classes of finite quotients and which contain a common subfield $K$, Fried, Haran, and Jarden in \cite{FHJ} developed the theory of Galois stratification of $K$-constructible sets and proved an elimination of quantifiers of Galois formulas through Galois stratification.
 In \cite{HL}, Haran and Lubotzky gave a primitive recursive procedure to construct the universal embedding cover of a given finite group.
-Combined with the elimination of quantifiers of Galois formula and the universal Frattini cover, they showed that the theory of perfect Frobenius fields is primitive recursive, and the theory of all Frobenius fields is decidable.
-In \cite{C1}, Chatzidakis showed that the complete system of a profinite group having the embedding property is $\omega$-stable.
-Using this with Chatzidakis' independence theorem in \cite[Theorem 3.1]{C2}, Ramsey in \cite[Theorem 3.9.31]{Ra} showed that the theory of a Frobenius field is NSOP$_1$.
+Combined with the elimination of quantifiers of Galois formulas and the universal Frattini cover, they showed that the theory of perfect Frobenius fields is primitive recursive, and the theory of all Frobenius fields is decidable.